Benefits – BT2: “By the flesh” music is radically different than “By the Spirit” music

 This went on for an hour or more, segueing from one melody to another, one rhythm to another, and one meter to another!
 It raptured our souls!
 Afterwards, we were high as a kite, realizing we had been part of some of the most beautiful music we had ever heard.
 This high lasted for days!
 We were amazed our bodies could even do it and that we did this together like a Swiss watch!
 We would talk about our amazing experience for another 20 minutes and it was really hard to leave, sometimes near midnight!
 Time just flew by!
 I could count on my hands the number of musicians I know who can do this.
 It’s really not our skill & professionalism that will make the difference in worship music – it is the Lord’s!

 I’ve also seen a group of amateur kids totally wrapped up in worshipping the Lord at a Friday-night church service, and my guitar player-friend and I had to grab the pew in front of us as we were literally being blown backwards.
-Another time I saw a great drummer named Shawn Laughlin just start soloing in/by/with the Spirit at Freedom Fellowship and the band just stopped to watch this.
-A lady in the Spirit said she could see demons fleeing in the spirit realm.
+Another time I saw a great drummer named Shawn Laughlin just start soloing by-the-means-of the Spirit at Freedom Fellowship and the band just stopped to watch this.
+A lady in the Spirit said she could see in the spirit realm demons fleeing.
 And the congregation went absolutely nuts with praise!
 Another time, I saw a pastor question whether he should take the time to play a “revival cowbell” given to him from a couple from Texas, but he was absolutely shocked by the immediate shouts of glory that eclipsed everything their fancy Worship Team achieved after 30 minutes of playing!
 But after 2 minutes the pastor stopped, as did the revival, and it never returned no matter how loud they shouted or played their instruments!
 The “special” revival preacher even played a tape of music made during a revival in Canada, but although I agreed it was “the real thing,” no matter how much she encouraged us to sing along and “enter in,” it was dismally pitiful.
 Frustrated she turned the music up, which only made it worse!
-It only drowned out the “in/by/the flesh” weakness of the congregation.
+It only drowned out the “by the means of the flesh” weakness of the congregation.
 It was that night the Lord physically showed me “The Great Wall” that I already knew was in the Church that is quenching the Holy Spirit.